Anxiety Coping Skills Group

 The cognitive-behavioral treatment used in this group is the Coping Cat program, one of the most evidence-based tools to address unwanted/distressing anxiety in youth.
 During the group youth will learn about the cognitive, behavioral, and affective features of anxiety, develop and learn a plan to cope with their anxiety (the “FEAR plan”), and are then given opportunities to practice their new skills in several anxiety-provoking situations.
 Participant youth learn their own cues for when they are becoming anxious, as well as how to use these cues to initiate the implementation of coping skills.

-The next session will meet at the Maine Township Town Hall starting in fall 2023.
-To sign up, please fill out the registration form below.
+The next session will meet from 5-5:50 pm on Mondays at the Maine Township Town Hall from 2/5/24-4/29/24 (no group on 2/19/24, 3/25/24 or 4/1/24).
 There are only 10 spots available in this group.

-For more information, please contact Summer Zumbrock at szumbrock@mainetown.com or 224-257-4863.
+For more information, please contact Erin Callahan at ecallahan@mainetown.com or 224-257-4861.